 Protected Cell Companies

-Anguilla introduced the Protected Cell Companies Act in 2004, which allows the registration of PCCs and determines the rules governing the management of such companies.
-A PCC company’s structure involves the creation of a number of ring-fenced cells, which form separate and distinct accounts.
-Any assets linked to a particular protected cell are not considered as part of the general assets of the overall protected cell company.
+Anguilla introduced the Protected Cell Companies Act in 2004, which governs the registration of PCCs and determines the rules governing the management of such companies.
+A PCC’s structure involves the creation of a number of ring-fenced cells, which form separate and distinct accounts.
+Any assets linked to a particular protected cell are not considered part of the general assets of the overall protected cell company.
 This also extends to the insolvency of a cell, which should not affect the business of the other cells.